colinrozzi/build-actor/changes/fix_summary.md

 5. Fixed pattern matching on channel message parameters
    - Removed tuple destructuring from channel handlers

+6. Removed timestamp fields from events
+   - WebAssembly doesn't have access to system time functions
+   - Removed chrono dependency references from the code

 ## Testing

 The implementation should now compile and enable channel-based streaming that: